TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

   print("Count: ", count)
 ```

-We're getting about 340K on this, which isn't great but we haven't
+We're getting about 360K on this, on a build optimized for size
-really optimized yet.
+rather than speed.